durandaltheta/sthread/README.md

 This library provides a fairly simple finite state machine (FSM) implementation as a design tool.

-The reasoning for even including this in the library is that the inherent complexity of asynchronous programming can lead to complex state management and simplifying designs with a state machine can *sometimes* be advantagous, when used intelligently and judiciously.
+The reasoning for including this feature in the library is that asynchronous programming can have complex state management.
+Simplifying designs with a state machine can *sometimes* be advantagous, when used intelligently and judiciously.

 The state machine object type is `st::state::machine`, which can register new state transitions with calls to `st::state::machine::register_transition()` and